Chart Color Schemes

 Rockhampton Surrounds - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rockhampton Surrounds - West had 98.6% houses and 1.4% other dwellings at the latest Census, compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
+Rockhampton Surrounds - West had 98.6% houses and 1.4% other dwellings in its dwelling structure at the latest Census, compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
 Home ownership in Rockhampton Surrounds - West was 44.6%, with mortgaged dwellings at 45.0% and rented ones at 10.4%.
-The median monthly mortgage repayment was $1,733, while the median weekly rent was $300, compared to Non-Metro Qld's $1,517 for mortgage repayments and $300 for rents.
-Nationally, Rockhampton Surrounds - West's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,517.
+Median weekly rent in the area was $300, equal to Non-Metro Qld's figure.
+Nationally, Rockhampton Surrounds - West's median monthly mortgage repayment was lower at $1,733 compared to Australia's average of $1,863, and its median weekly rent was substantially lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing